joehalliwell/useful-ai/README.md

 # Useful AI

-A book about building AI systems that do useful work.
+Source code for [Useful AI](http://joehalliwell.com/useful-ai), a guide to building AI systems that do useful work.

 This work is licensed under a
 [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].